 I applied for a loan modification or other options to avoid foreclosure, but was denied help.
 My lender said I didn’t meet the qualifications for help.
 Can I appeal?

-It depends.
 You can ask for a review of a denied loan modification if:

 - You sent in a complete mortgage assistance application at least 90 days before your foreclosure sale; and